marciofao/user-wp-block/README.md

 ## Database included
-A export of the testing site users and posts is available in this repo.
+An export of the testing site users and posts is available in this repo.

 It can be imported using the plugin All-in-on-import.